Overlanding in Senegal – Baobab Trees and Remote Villages

 We were woken up early by the muezzin, so we weren’t the last ones to get ready in the morning for a change and we even had time for breakfast.

 We filled up in St Luis and headed for the savanna.
-From an off-roading perspective it was going to be an easier day, but the countless dirt road turn-off options on the vast savanna made navigation quite tricky.
+From an off-roading perspective, it was going to be an easier day, but the countless dirt road turn-off options on the vast savanna made navigation quite tricky.
 In the usual manner for our group, we really enjoyed the first half of the day but struggled in the second half.

-Quite often the tracks lead through villages where 4-5 fully equipped overland rigs aren’t an everyday site, so when we occasionally stopped on what could have been called the center of the villages, we obviously drew a lot of attention.
+Quite often the tracks lead through villages where 4-5 fully equipped overland rigs aren’t an everyday sight, so when we occasionally stopped on what could have been called the center of the villages, we obviously drew a lot of attention.
 However, the further we were away from the Atlantic coast, the friendlier people became, and begging or asking for ‘cadeau’ stopped completely.
 It was a nice change.
-Evelin and I were much happier to hand out school stationary and toys here than in places where people looked demanding rather than simply in need.
+Evelin and I were much happier to hand out school stationery and toys here than in places where people looked demanding rather than simply in need.

 In these villages, kids wouldn’t even approach us first and looked very surprised to see us, but then after the first few workbooks and pencils that we handed out, 10-20 kids surrounded us asking for more.
 They all smiled and were very friendly in every village we visited.